awsdocs/aws-iot-docs/developerguide/iot-tutorials-dc-intro.md

 +

 **A Raspberry Pi or compatible IoT device**
 The tutorials use a [Raspberry Pi](https://www.raspberrypi.org/) because it comes in different form factors, it's ubiquitous, and it's a relatively inexpensive demonstration device\.
 The tutorials have been tested on the [Raspberry Pi 3 Model B\+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/), the [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), and on an Amazon EC2 instance running Ubuntu Server 20\.04 LTS \(HVM\)\.
+To use the AWS CLI and run the commands, We recommend that you use the the latest version of the Raspberry Pi OS \([Raspberry Pi OS \(64\-bit\)](https://www.raspberrypi.org/downloads/raspberry-pi-os/) or the OS Lite\)\.
+Earlier versions of the OS might work, but we haven't tested it\.
 **Note**
 The tutorials explain the goals of each step to help you adapt them to IoT hardware that we haven't tried them on; however, they do not specifically describe how to adapt them to other devices\.
 +